 Help for trouble swallowing, nutrition, and pain

 Some treatments are aimed at helping to relieve the symptoms of esophagus cancer, rather than trying to cure the cancer.
 These are called palliative treatments.
 In some cases they are used along with other treatments that focus on curing the cancer, but palliative treatments are often used in people with advanced cancer to help improve their quality of life.

 Cancer of the esophagus often causes trouble swallowing, which can lead to weight loss and weakness due to poor nutrition.
 Your doctor and others can work with you to help you eat well and maintain your weight.
 For more information and nutrition tips for during and after cancer treatment, see our document Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.

 There are many ways to control pain caused by cancer of the esophagus.
 If you have pain, tell your cancer care team right away, so they can make sure you get good relief.
-For more information, see our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more information, see our document Guide to Controlling Cancer Pain.

 Seeing a new doctor

 At some point after your cancer is found and treated, you may find yourself seeing a new doctor who doesn’t know about your cancer.
 It’s important that you be able to give your new doctor the exact details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy and always keep copies for yourself:

 - A copy of your pathology report(s) from any biopsies or surgeries

 - Copies of imaging tests (CT or MRI scans, etc.), which can often be stored digitally (on a DVD, etc.)